hero-image-City of Spokane and river

 East Farms, Otis Orchards, Trent, Trentwood, East Valley MS

-Evergreen, Meadow Ridge, Prairie View, Mountainside MS
+Evergreen, Meadow Ridge, Prairie View, Mountainside MS, Creekside

 Medical Lake: